-Drusko has conducted professional, university and youth orchestras throughout Europe and North America such as the Frankfurt Radio Symphony, Frankfurt Opera, Opéra Royal de Wallonie, Budapest Operetta, Metropolitan Orchestra Lisbon, Rochester Philharmonic, Naples Philharmonic, University of Florida School of Music, University of Wisconsin-Madison School of Music, University of Nebraska-Omaha School of Music, Jacobs School of Music, Eastman School of Music, Guildhall School of Music, Staatliche Hochschule für Musik Trossingen, Idaho State Civic Symphony, Santa Clara University Orchestra, San Diego Youth Symphony, California Music Educators Association Honor Orchestra, California Association of Independent Schools Honor Orchestra, and YOLA (Youth Orchestra Los Angeles, LA Phil), among others.
-He was invited to some of the most competitive conducting competitions with orchestras such as the London Symphony Orchestra and Frankfurt Radio Symphony.
+Operetta, Frankfurt Opera Orchestra, Metropolitan Orchestra Lisbon, Rochester Philharmonic, Naples Philharmonic, Idaho State Civic Symphony, Santa Clara University Orchestra, San Diego Youth Symphony, University of Florida School of Music, University of Wisconsin-Madison School of Music, University of Nebraska-Omaha School of Music, Jacobs School of Music, Eastman School of Music, Guildhall School of Music, and Staatliche Hochschule für Musik Trossingen, California Music Educators Association Honor Orchestra, California Association of Independent Schools Honor Orchestra, and YOLA (Youth Orchestra Los Angeles, LA Phil), among others.

-Drusko founded the Hoosier Philharmonic Orchestra and Choir 2016, recruiting 250 musicians to perform Mahler’s Symphony No. 2 in its inaugural concert at the Indiana Memorial Union’s Alumni Hall.
-He partnered with LA-based artist Frances Stark to create a pedagogical opera of 'The Magic Flute' for the Absolut Art Award.
-For this collaboration Drusko re-orchestrated the entire opera for youth wind soloists and string orchestra.
-In an intensive six-week summer session recruited students perfected the arrangement and later on recorded it in the same Hollywood studios where Michael Jackson and Metallica recorded their music.
+In addition to his work as a conductor, Druško partnered with LA-based artist Frances Stark to create a pedagogical opera of 'The Magic Flute' for the Absolut Art Award.
+He re-orchestrated the entire opera for youth wind soloists and string orchestra and led the recording of the project at the same Hollywood studio where Michael Jackson and Metallica previously recorded some of their most famous albums.
 The collaborative installation premiered at the Los Angeles County Museum of Art (LACMA) and appeared in major museums around the world such as London's ICA, New York's MoMA, the Smithsonian, and many more.